Apple Music quietly added a $99 annual subscription plan

 Dropbox announces massive network expansion

 If you’re an Apple Music subscriber, chances are that you’re paying $9.99 every month, $14.99 for a family plan, or $4.99 per month if you’re a student.
-But Apple quietly added another option.
+But Apple quietly added another option as Tehnot spotted.
 You can now pay $99 for a 12-month subscription.

 This setting is quite buried as Apple doesn’t want you to know that you can pay less than what you’re actually paying.
 We tried different scenarios, and it was quite hard to find the new annual plan — but it’s real.